kidscancode/godot_recipes/src/content/2D/2d_shooting.md

     queue_free()
 ```

+For this example, we'll remove the bullet if it hits anything at all.
+We'll also delete anything tagged in the "mobs" group that it hits.

 ### Shooting

-First we need to set up a spawn location for the bullets.
+We need to set up a spawn location for the bullets.
 Add a `Position2D` and place it where you want the bullets to spawn.
 Here's an example, placed at the barrel of the gun.
 I've named it "Muzzle".

 ![alt](/godot_recipes/img/2d_shoot_01.gif)

 Notice that as the  player rotates, the Muzzle's `transform` remains oriented the same way relative to the gun.
 This will be very convenient when spawning the bullets, as they can use the transform to get the proper position *and* direction.
-Just set the new bullet's `transform` equal to the muzzle's.
+We just set the new bullet's `transform` equal to the muzzle's.

+{{% notice tip %}}
+This will work for any character type, not just the "rotate-and-move" style shown here.
+Just attach the `Position2D` where you want the bullets to spawn.
+{{% /notice %}}

-We'll add a variable to hold the bullet scene for instancing:
+In the character's script we add a variable to hold the bullet scene for instancing:

 ```gdscript
 export (PackedScene) var Bullet
 ```

-And check `Input` for our defined input action:
+And check for our defined input action:

 ```gdscript
     if Input.is_action_just_pressed("shoot"):